 Using natural light will give better skin tones when photographing people, so try not to use the flash if you don’t have to.
 Outdoor daylight shots are easy, but you’ll have to be a little more creative when shooting indoors.
 Try using the light coming in from a window for warmer tones than you would get using the flash.

 Experiment with natural lighting.
 You can get stronger shadows by moving your subject closer to a window, and turning your subject can create more dramatic shadows.
+Make as more as you can photos on some exotic places and islands, with breath taking blue colour of the sea, like Koh Samui in Thailand.
+Beautiful nature, evergreen plants, rainforests, indigenous people and their life… You can easy find beautiful accommodation on YourKohSamuiVillas and let your photo adventure begin!

 Red-eye is the result of light passing through your subject’s eye and reflecting back.
 You’ll get it more often when using your flash, just because the light from the flash isn’t as diffused as natural light.
 So the first tip for eliminating red-eye is simply to avoid using your flash when you don’t absolutely have to.